Climate leadership means reducing real emissions

 Carbon market proponents claim:

-Industry advocates claim that companies that use carbon credits are performing better on climate issues, including decarbonising, than companies that do not.
+Industry advocates that companies using carbon credits perform better on climate issues and decarbonise faster than companies that do not.
 These companies are often portrayed as “climate leaders”.
 Advocates point to reports that make these claims, which are, they say, independent analyses.

 Reality check: